 NG Road Racing is again running and promoting the British National series for 125cc and 250cc GP machinery.
-This is the only place in the UK that you will see these ex-GP machines racing for a full British Championship title backed by the ACU (The sport’s governing body in the UK).
-We also have the Ducati Desmo Due and the ever growing band of Formula Prostock runners......
-There is something for everyone.
+This is the only place in the UK that you will see these ex-GP machines racing for a full British Championship title backed by the ACU (The sports governing body in the UK).
+We also have the Ducati Desmo Due Series and the Formula Prostocks runners.